KeithSloan/toSketch/README.md

 ## Use

-### Face to Sketch : to Sketch
+### Face to Sketch : toSketch

 * Select a single planar Face
 * Click on toSketch Icon - Should create a new sketch from the selected Face

-### Create Plane : to Plane
+### Create Plane : toPlane

 * Select the toPlane Icon to create a Plane
-* Edit properties to adjust Plane
+* Edit properties to adjust Plane i.e Axis XY, XZ, YZ, Offset

-### Section Plane to Sketch : to Sketch
+### Section Plane to Sketch : toSketch

 * Select Plane in treeView
+* Select Objects
-* Click on toSketch Icon - Should create a section of the Plane and other objects that is then opened as a new sketch
+* Click on toSketch Icon - Should create a section of the Plane and the selected Object or Objects that is then opened as a new sketch

 ### Remove Outer Box